Structural Complexities of Matching Mechanisms: Options-Effect Complexity

-We now prove an $\Omega(n^2)$ lower bound on the type-to-menu complexity of $\TTC$.
-One might hope that the ideas behind \autoref{thrm:gtc-TTC-LB}, which reduces the question of the type-to-matching complexity of $\TTC$ to the complexity of $\SDrot$, might gain traction towards bounding the type-to-menu complexity of $\TTC$ as well.
-However, it turns out that $\SDrot$ has \emph{low} type-to-menu complexity ($\widetilde O(n)$, as we prove in \autoref{thrm:type-to-menu-SDrot} for completeness), so new ideas are needed.
-We will now establish a $\Omega(n^2)$ bound for $\TTC$ via quite a different construction, which allows applicant $d_*$ to ``select'' a single applicant $d^X_j$ to point to $d_\dagger$, such that $d_\dagger$'s menu contains all institutions that point to $d^X_j$.
+\paragraph{The need for new ideas.} One might hope that the ideas behind \autoref{thrm:gtc-TTC-LB}, which reduces the question of the outcome-effect complexity of $\TTC$ to the complexity of $\SDrot$, might gain traction towards bounding the options-effect complexity of $\TTC$ as well.
+However, it turns out that $\SDrot$ has \emph{low} options-effect complexity ($\widetilde O(n)$), as we prove in \autoref{thrm:type-to-menu-SDrot} for completeness.
+Thus, embedding $\SDrot$ into $\TTC$ cannot establish a lower bound on the options-effect complexity, so new ideas are needed.

+\paragraph{Building up to our construction.} To illustrate the key ideas behind our construction, start by considering how the menu of an applicant $d_\dagger$ could be changed based on the reports of other applicants.
+Suppose that (as discussed in \autoref{sec:gtc-ttc}) we delay matching the cycle involving $d_\dagger$ as long as possible.
+Suppose that when we do this, some set $S$ of institutions all point to some applicant $d_S$, and a completely different set $T$ point to $d_T$.
+Then, if $d_S$ points to $d_\dagger$ but $d_T$ does not, then $d_\dagger$'s menu may contain only $S$.
+Likewise, if only $d_T$ points to $d_\dagger$, then $d_\dagger$'s menu is $T$.
+The key to our construction is to allow one applicant $d_*$ to ``select'' a single applicant $d_{\mathsf{sel}}$ from within a large gadget.
+Every applicant in the gadget \emph{except} $d_{\mathsf{sel}}$ will then be matched, and then $d_{\mathsf{sel}}$ will point to $d_\dagger$.
+In the end, $d_\dagger$'s menu will consist of exactly those institutions that point to $d_{\mathsf{sel}}$.

-\begin{theorem} The type-to-menu complexity of $\TTC$ is $\Omega(n^2)$. \end{theorem} \begin{proof} As in the proof of \autoref{thrm:gtc-TTC-LB}, we prove this bound using a construction with $n = |\Appls| = |\Insts|$, and each institution ranking a distinct, unique applicant with highest priority (equivalent to the case of a housing market), and for convenience, we identify each institution with the applicant that it prioritizes highest, e.g., we use $d^X_1$ to denote both an applicant and the institution that prioritizes $d^X_1$ highest.
+\begin{theorem} The options-effect complexity of $\TTC$ is $\Omega(n^2)$. \end{theorem} \begin{proof} As in the proof of \autoref{thrm:gtc-TTC-LB}, we prove this bound using a construction with $n = |\Appls| = |\Insts|$, and each institution ranking a distinct, unique applicant with highest priority (equivalent to the case of a housing market), and for convenience, we identify each institution with the applicant that it prioritizes highest, e.g., we use $d^X_1$ to denote both an applicant and the institution that prioritizes $d^X_1$ highest.

 For some $k = \Theta(n)$, we consider applicants $\Appls = \{ d_*, d_\dagger, d^X_0, d^Y_0, d^X_1,d^Y_1,\ldots,d^X_k, d^Y_k, \allowbreak d^T_1, d^T_2,\allowbreak\ldots, d^T_k \}$.
 The key to our construction is a ``selection gadget'' created from applicants of the form $d^X_j$ and $d^Y_j$.
 Their preferences are fixed, as follows: